John Prescott: Personal life, illness and death

-Prescott and Pauline Tilston married in 1961.
-They have two sons.
-The elder, Johnathan Prescott, is a businessman.
+Prescott married Pauline Tilston in 1961.
+They had two sons.
 Their younger son, David Prescott, is active in Labour Party politics and works in the office of former party leader Jeremy Corbyn; he failed to be selected for his father's parliamentary seat in Hull but was the Labour candidate for Gainsborough in 2015.
-Pauline had a son by an American airman in the 1950s, whom she gave up for adoption.
+Tilston had already had a son by an American airman in the 1950s, whom she gave up for adoption.
+In an episode of Desert Island Discs broadcast in February 2012, Prescott said he acknowledged Pauline's first son as part of his family, a third son.